cheatcode/nextjs-boilerplate/README.md

 <p style="margin:0;">While you can use any back-end or API you wish with the boilerplate, by default, it's wired to work with the <a href="https://github.com/cheatcode/nodejs-server-boilerplate">CheatCode Node.js Boilerplate</a>.</p>
 </blockquote>

-This boilerplate was created to server as a starting point for the front-end of a web application.
+This boilerplate was created to serve as a starting point for the front-end of a web application.
 It leverages Next.js to handle rendering components, routing, and bundling of application code.

 On top of this, additional features are added to speed up your development process, including: